Stillbirth: Treatment

-Fetal death in utero does not present an immediate health risk to the pregnant woman, and labour will usually begin spontaneously after two weeks, so the pregnant woman may choose to wait and bear the fetal remains vaginally.
+Fetal death in utero does not present an immediate health risk to the pregnant woman.
+Labour will usually begin spontaneously after two weeks, so the pregnant woman may choose to wait and bear the fetal remains vaginally.
 After two weeks, the pregnant woman is at risk of developing blood clotting problems, and labor induction is recommended at this point.
 In many cases, the pregnant woman will find the idea of carrying the dead fetus traumatizing and will elect to have labor induced.
 Caesarean birth is not recommended unless complications develop during vaginal birth.
-How the diagnosis of stillbirth is communicated by healthcare workers may have a long-lasting and deep impact on parents.
+How healthcare workers communicate the diagnosis of stillbirth may have a long-lasting and deep impact on parents.
 People need to heal physically after a stillbirth just as they do emotionally.
-In Ireland, for example, people are offered a 'cuddle cot', a cooled cot which allows them to spend a number of days with their child before burial or cremation.
+In Ireland, for example, people are offered a 'cuddle cot', a cooled cot which allows them to spend several days with their child before burial or cremation.

 Delivery

 In single stillbirths, common practice is to induce labor for the health of the mother due to possible complications such as exsanguination.
 Induction and labor can take 48 hours.
-In the case of various complications such as preclampsia, infections, multiples (twins), emergency Cesarean may occur.
+In the case of various complications such as pre-eclampsia, infections, or multiples (twins), emergency Cesarean may occur.

 Epidemiology

 The average stillbirth rate in the United States is approximately 1 in 160 births, which is roughly 26,000 stillbirths each year.
 In Australia, England, Wales, and Northern Ireland, the rate is approximately 1 in every 200 births; in Scotland, 1 in 167.
 Rates of stillbirth in the United States have decreased by about two-thirds since the 1950s.

 The vast majority of stillbirths worldwide (98%) occur in low- and middle-income countries, where medical care can be of low quality or unavailable.
 Reliable estimates calculate that, yearly, about 2.6 million stillbirths occur worldwide during the third trimester.
-Stillbirths were previously not included in the Global Burden of Disease Study which records worldwide deaths from various causes until 2015.
+Stillbirths were previously not included in the Global Burden of Disease Study, which records worldwide deaths from various causes until 2015.